ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-maven-plugin/README.md

 ## Goals

-### downloadSDL
+### download-sdl

 This Mojo attempts to download schema from the specified `graphql.endpoint`, validates the result whether it is a valid schema and saves it locally as `schema.graphql` under build directory.
-In general, this goal provides limited functionality by itself and instead should be used to generate input for the subsequent `generateClient` goal.
+In general, this goal provides limited functionality by itself and instead should be used to generate input for the subsequent `generate-client` goal.

 **Attributes**